linnovate/blocktree-wp/README.md

-## Manage Back office with Elementree
+## Manage Back office with Blocktree

 ### Installation

-1. Upload the elementree plugin to the /wp-content/plugins/ directory.
+1. Upload the blocktree plugin to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Add widgets files at /wp-admin/options-general.php?page=elementree.